Upper Limbs

 Safety distances when reaching up

-Before determining safety distances that prevent people from reaching hazardous areas, it is necessary to decide whether to use high or low risk values.
-Therefore, a risk assessment (see ISO 12100) must be carried out.
-Low risks only result from hazards, such as friction or abrasion, where long-term damage or irreversible damage to the body cannot be foreseen.
+Before determining safety distances that prevent people from reaching hazard areas, it is necessary to decide whether high or low-risk values are to be used.
+A risk assessment (see ISO 12100) must be carried out.
+Low risks arise only result from hazards like friction or abrasion, where long-term or irreversible body damage is not foreseeable.

 Low risk High risk